-In this article, in addition to talking about PEG’s (which are one of the most “unattractive” chemicals found in many common CBD products), we also talk about some of the other harmful ingredients to look out for – including some that have the potential to break down into carcinogenic compounds naturally over time.
+In this article, in addition to talking about polyethylene glycol (PEG) (which is one of the most potentially toxic chemicals found in many common CBD products), we also talk about some of the other harmful ingredients to look out for – including some that have the potential to break down into carcinogenic compounds naturally over time.

 What Are PEG’s in CBD Oil?